News

 Do Wet Underfloor Heating Pipes Leak?
 Floor Heating Myths Explained

-Nobody wants to invest in a new system that breaks down and results in expensive repairs.
-Many business owners and property developers sit on the fence when deciding if water underfloor heating is right for them because of concerns like this.
+Nobody wants to invest in a new system that quickly breaks down and results in expensive repairs.
+Many business owners and property developers sit on the fence when deciding if wet underfloor heating is right for them because of concerns like this.

 Many are familiar with having to call plumbers because of leaks in radiators or water pipes, which can result in invasive repairs across a building.
-Therefore, it’s no surprise that they believe this will happen with hydronic floor heating, one of the most efficient underfloor heating setups.
-One particular concern is that underfloor heating is more likely to leak than radiators.
+Therefore, it’s no surprise that they believe this will happen with wet underfloor heating, one of the most efficient underfloor heating setups.
 But is this truth or a myth?

-The truth is that, thanks to EasyFlow’s specially designed system, leaks are far less likely to happen.
+The truth is that, thanks to EasyFlow’s specially designed system and liquid floor screed solutions, leaks are far less likely to happen.
 Here are the most common reasons why heating leaks occur, and what we do at EasyFlow to ensure the longevity of the systems we build.

 How Do Regular Heating Leaks Occur?